James Rodríguez (1972, US-Mexico) is a Guatemala-based documentary photographer, photojournalist, filmmaker and drone pilot.

 From 1999 to 2002, James lived in Kagoshima-shi, Japan, working with the JET program.
 Afterwards, he was a staff member for Peace Boat, a Japan-based human rights NGO, sailing three full global voyages.

-James is currently on the final stages of his book "Land of Trees" that culminates a 12-year project on Land tenure conflicts in Guatemala due primarily to extractive industries operating during the context of the post-Genocide.
+James is currently on the final stages of his book "Land of Trees" that culminates an 18-year project on Land tenure conflicts in Guatemala due primarily to extractive industries operating during the context of the post-Genocide.
+The book, published by Raya Editorial, will be released in June 2024.

 Fluent in Spanish & English, proficient in Portuguese & Japanese, James has worked and traveled to over 60 countries in all continents and lived in Japan, Kenya, Brazil, Guatemala, Mexico and the United States.